 ECO4 Scheme (England, Scotland, Wales) This scheme targets low-income households and those receiving certain benefits.
 It primarily funds insulation and heating upgrades, but some suppliers may include glazing if it is part of a whole-house retrofit.
 Check with your energy supplier.

-0% VAT on Energy Saving Materials VAT on the installation of energy-saving materials, including double glazing, remains at 0 percent for qualifying installations.
+0% VAT on Energy Saving Materials VAT on the installation of energy-saving materials, including double glazing, remains at 0 per cent for qualifying installations.
 This applies to homes in Great Britain and Northern Ireland, provided the installation meets the required energy performance standards.
 Always confirm that your installer is applying the zero rate correctly.

 Flexible Payment Terms Most national installers offer 0% finance for 12 to 24 months.
 This is not a grant; it is a credit agreement.
 Only proceed if you are confident in the monthly commitment.